ProjectLibertyLabs/siwf/docs/src/SDK/Overview.md

 ### 2. Displaying the SIWF Button

-The SIWF Button creation will require the [Signed Request Payload](/Actions/Start.html#step-1-generate-the-signed-request-payload) in either `base64url` encoded or structured form.
+SIWF Button creation will require the [Signed Request Payload](../Actions/Start.html#step-1-generate-the-signed-request-payload) in either `base64url` encoded or structured form.
 You may also specify other options such as the button style (light/dark) and the network (Mainnet/Testnet) to use.

 ### 3. Handling Authorization Callbacks